SquareGPS/navixy-api/docs/general/getting-started.md

 ## Limits

-To maintain the stability of the system for all users, the platform has a limit of 50 requests per user and per IP address (if your app works with multiple users).
+To maintain the stability of the system for all users, the platform has a limit of 50 requests/second per user and per IP address (if your app works with multiple users).

 ***